 - Optimising the performance of the cloud environment by proactively identifying issues and deploying improvements throughout the cloud solution lifecycle.

 - Managing the applications provided from the cloud platform

-- Facilitating data backup and disaster recovery protocols, especially for those key applications that do not backup their own data, such as the Microsoft 365 suite.
+- Facilitating data backup and disaster recovery protocols, especially for those key applications that do not backup their own data

 The specialisms needed for managing a cloud environment in-house are expensive and difficult to recruit for.
 These specialisms also need to evolve constantly to keep up with the advancements in cloud technology, which can be difficult for an in-house IT team to do when balancing their other important responsibilities within the business.
 A managed cloud services provider allows enterprises to leverage cutting-edge expertise while maintaining a lean, cost-efficient business structure.

 How do I choose a managed cloud service provider?